Amortized Molecular Optimization via Group Relative Policy Optimization: AMORTIX Architecture

 \subsection{Policy Architecture}

 We parameterize the policy $\pi_\theta$ using a decoder-only Graph Transformer that processes the molecule as an unordered set of atoms.
 To capture global context and aggregate sequence-level information, the graph is augmented with a virtual "super-node" $v_{virtual}$ connected to all atoms via special edges.
+This virtual node aggregates global graph context and is later used by the Level 0 action head to predict graph-level decisions (Stop, or new atom type).

 \paragraph{Input Representation.} The input to the model is the set of atoms in the current partial graph.
 To condition the policy on the sequential sub-actions (e.g., informing Level 1 which atom was picked in Level 0), we augment the standard atom features with dynamic state embeddings.
 The input embedding $h_i$ for the $i$-th atom is the sum of: \begin{itemize} \item \textbf{Atom Type Embedding:} A learnable vector representing the element type. \item \textbf{Degree Embedding:} Encoding the current number of bonds connected to the atom. \item \textbf{Action State Embeddings:} Two binary embedding vectors $w^{(0)}_i$ and $w^{(1)}_i$ which indicate whether atom $i$ was selected at Action Level 0 or Level 1, respectively.
 This allows the transformer to "focus" on the active atoms during the multi-step decision process. \end{itemize}